 Particles of media are normally distributed in constant density throughout the media.
 However the density statement allows you to vary the density across space using any of POV-Ray's pattern functions such as those used in textures.
 If no density statement is given then the density remains a constant value of 1.0 throughout the media.
 More than one density may be specified per media statement.
-See "Error!
-Reference source not found.".
+See "Multiple Density vs. Multiple Media".

-The syntax for density is:
+''' The syntax for density is: